 See below for current research.
 Updates will be posted as available.

 - Energy Standards, Codes, Incentives, and Efficiency Designations.
-(PDF) Presented at The Energy-Efficient Building Envelope Design and Construction Seminar, Albany, NY, 2019-04-10.
+(Presentation) Presented at The Energy-Efficient Building Envelope Design and Construction Seminar, Albany, NY, 2019-04-10.

 - Should Residential Range Hood Activation Interlocks be Recommended or Required?
 Submitted to ICC IRC for consideration.
 Given International Residential Code (IRC) updates addressing such health and safety issues as range hood fresh make-up air, improved mechanical system combustion efficiency and exhaust, and decreased material VOC content, is it reasonable that future IRC updates should require residential kitchen hoods be interconnected to ranges such that activation of the range activates the hood exhaust?
 Additionally, is it reasonable that design and construction professionals should currently recommend to Home Owners that residential kitchen hoods be interconnected to ranges such that activation of the range activates the hood exhaust?
 Some studies show unexpectedly low levels of range hood use, for a variety of reasons.
 Such a requirement as a range-hood interlock, activating hood fan upon activation of range top or temperature rise, could help ensure healthy indoor environments are provided to Home Owners.